 The Biconvex lenses are known to be symmetrical in form, having equal radii on both sides.
-They are usually recommended for the purpose of virtual imaging in case of real objects, and also for a positive conjugate ratio ranging between 0.2 – 5.
+They are usually recommended for the purpose of virtual imaging in the case of real objects and also for a positive conjugate ratio ranging between 0.2 – 5.

 Biconvex Lenses- Uses & Applications

-These lenses have around a number of uses of which some of them are listed below-
+These lenses have around a number of uses, of which of them are listed below-

-- Biconvex lens are used as a magnifying or condensing lenses.
+- Biconvex lenses are used as magnifying or condensing lenses.

 - They are also used as objectives or magnifiers

-- These are utilized in many imaging systems such as the telescopes, monocular, microscopes, binoculars, cameras, projectors, etc.
+- These are utilized in many imaging systems such as telescopes, monoculars, microscopes, binoculars, cameras, projectors, etc.